RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 1. How good is your A* implementation?
 2. How good is your heuristic?

-Basically you are after a good enough A* implementation and a heuristic that _improves_ A* when used without heuristic.
+Basically you are after a good enough A* implementation and a heuristic that _significantly improves_ A* when used without heuristic.

 Remember that a heuristic is useful, only if gives benefit over not using it; otherwise what is the point of it?
 If your heuristic expands very few nodes, BUT it takes a lot of time to compute, then the heuristic will not be beneficial after all.
 Consider, what would be the very best heuristic you can use (but not useful)? ;-)

-We will put the deadline timeout relative to **our** non-heuristic version (i.e., `h=0`) and you can do that in your machine to make sure you are at least playing the game seriously against `h=0`.  😉

 Finally, take note of the comment in the source code: